KBH4

 What is KBH4 used for?

-Potassium borohydride (KBH4) is used in organic synthesis, pharmaceutical manufacturing, hydrogen storage research, and reducing agent.
+Potassium borohydride (KBH4) is used in reducing agent in organic synthesis, hydrogen storage research, and chemical intermediate.

 What is the band gap of KBH4?